-Number Modification If you have entered a Match number , configure the following values to modify it: • Strip: Enter a number to hide the starting part of an extension from displaying.
+Number If you have entered a Match number, configure the following values Modification to modify it: Strip: Enter a number to hide the starting part of an extension from displaying.
 0 means no action.
-For example, if your Match number is 8134 and Strip is 2, only 34 will be displayed as caller ID. • Truncate : Enter a number to hide the ending part of an extension from displaying.
+For example, if your Match number is 8134 and Strip is 2, only 34 will be displayed as caller ID.
+Truncate: Enter a number to hide the ending part of an extension from displaying.
 0 means no action.
 For example, if your Match number is 8134 and Truncate is 2, only 81 will be displayed as caller ID.
 Prefix: Add a number before an extension.
 For example, if your Match number is 8134 and Prefix is 5, the caller ID will be 58134.
 Postfix: Add a number after an extension.
 For example, if your Match number is 8134 and Postfix is 5, the caller ID will be 81345.
+Match option Select the way to match a call with caller name and number in order to modify call number or caller ID.
+Match number or name: If the number is matched, modifications will be done based on Number Modification configuration.
+If the name is matched, modifications will be done based on Map to new caller ID name configuration.
+Match number then name: If the number is matched, modifications will be done based on Number Modification configuration.
+If both the number and name are matched, modifications will be done based on Map to new caller ID name configuration.
+Match name then number: If the Name is matched, modification will be done based on Map to new caller ID name configuration.
+If both the name and number are matched, modifications will be done based on Number Modification configuration.
+Match number and name: If both the number and name are matched, modifications will be done based on Number Modification and Map to new caller ID name configurations.
 Match caller ID Enter the caller ID that you want to map to another one. name Caller IDs are created when configuring SIP extensions.
-See "Configuring IP extensions" on page 133.
-Map to new caller ID name Enter the new caller ID name to which you want to map the one entered in the Match caller ID name field.
+See "Configuring IP extensions" on page 134.